LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Your app must be updated once every 90 days, but it's a simple click to make a new build and can be done from anywhere, see [Update Loop using Github Actions](gh-update.md).

+!!! tip "Save Your Information"
     For many of the steps on this page, you will need to have access to user names, email addresses, passwords, and in some cases, special parameters.
 The API Key can only be downloaded one time - you must save it in a safe place.
-If you loose it, you'll need to generate a new key and update the Match-Secrets repository.
+If you loose it, you'll need to generate a new key and update the secret settings in your fork of the LoopWorkspace repository.
+Same for the github access token you will generate in another step.

     * Record these in a safe place so you can find them when you need them
     * A digital copy is best because you will be copying and pasting in different locations

 ## Prerequisites